furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   finished rolling all across the great banged and burned and beautiful city, she knows that he is dead.

-\np Later when she stands, and the Moon Gang stands and the River
+ Later when she stands, and the Moon Gang stands and the River
   Gang stands and all of the gangs of the whole clan stand watching the registrer of the dead making warding signs over